By Pallavi Bhattacharya

 They get the cultural shock of their lifetime on landing on foreign shores, and vow to themselves, that come what may, they will raise their kids to be deeply rooted in Indian culture and not let them imbibe what they have deemed as the ‘vices’ of the West.

 There’s a many a slip between the cup and the lip.
-No matter how much they may try to cocoon their kids, by discouraging them to inter-mingle with American kids who aren’t of Indian origin, the fact is that they have to send their kids to schools, where children of various races study.
+No matter how much they may try to cocoon their kids, by discouraging them from inter-mingle with American kids who aren’t of Indian origin, the fact is that they have to send their kids to schools, where children of various races study.

 This gives rise to seemingly endless quarrels between teenagers and their parents.
 Teens often pretend to oblige to the rules and regulations laid down by their parents at home, but stealthily flout them as soon as they step outside the house.

-These are the broad based areas where generation based conflicts occur:
+These are the broad-based areas where generation based conflicts occur:

 Indian parents often regard these clothes as provocative and are against ‘excessive skin show’.
 What irks kids the most, is when parents link these kinds of outfits with being of a loose character.